-The outcome variable of interest, $\ln Ship{it}$, is the log of shipping flows observed in city i and time t.
-This is the sum of all merchant shipping flows recorded for city i at time t.
+The outcome variable of interest, $\ln(Ship{it})$ , is the log of shipping flows observed in city i at time t.
+This is the sum of all shipping flows recorded for city i at time t.
 We expect containerized technology (as defined in Section 1) to affect this measure both through its effect on containerized and non-containerized cargo.
-We need to take a stand on the treatment of zeros in the shipping data.31 In the baseline measure, we annualize the weekly counts of ships from the raw data by multiplying the one-week sample of shipping flows we observe by 52.
-This is primarily so that our results are comparable to regressions we run using model-simulated data in the quantification exercise in Section 7.1.
-Finally, we replace the zeros in the data with ones and take the natural logarithm of this adjusted annualized count.32 $Depth_i$ is the cross-sectional measure of port suitability defined in the previous subsection.
-We interact this measure with binary indicators for the decades 1960 - 1990 to estimate the time path of how depth affected shipping flows.
-In addition, we include the full set of city and year fixed-effects (denoted α_i and δ_t , respectively) as well as the log of population in 1950 interacted with year indicator variables across all specifications.
-This is equivalent to using the residualized depth measure in a panel setting.
-We cluster standard errors at the city level in the baseline to account for the serial correlation of shocks.
-We also report Conley standard errors (in curly brackets).
-As these are always very close to the clustered standard errors and do not change the statistical significance of our results, we will only report them for the main results.33 Each β_i in this specification estimates the increase in shipping caused by having a deeper port in a given year relative to 1950.
+We need to take a stand on the treatment of zeros in the shipping data.
+In the baseline measure, we annualize the weekly counts of ships from the raw data by multiplying the one-week sample of shipping flows we observe by 52.
+This is primarily so that our results are comparable to regressions we run using model-simulated data in the quantification exercise in Section 7.
+Finally, we replace the zeros in the data with ones and take the natural logarithm of this adjusted annualized count. $Depth_i$ is the cross-sectional measure of port suit-